AI for Telecom Operators

 Network capacity demand forecasting predicts traffic load at the cell site, backhaul segment, or core node level over planning horizons of weeks to months.
 Inputs include historical traffic data by element and time period, subscriber growth projections, planned network events such as major sporting events, and new site activation schedules.
 The model produces forecasts at the granularity your planning team uses, with uncertainty bounds.
 Network planning teams use these forecasts to schedule capacity upgrades before congestion occurs rather than reacting to subscriber complaints.

 Telecom AI projects at RaftLabs are scoped and fixed-price before development starts.
-A focused system such as a churn prediction model or SIM swap fraud classifier typically runs 10-16 weeks from kick-off to production.
+We scope the first model as a fixed-price pilot, then expand across more signals once it proves out on your data.
+A focused first system such as a churn prediction model or SIM swap fraud classifier typically runs 10-16 weeks from kick-off to production.
 Cost depends on the scope of data integration, the number of models, and the complexity of the intervention workflow.
 You receive a written scope and fixed price after a discovery phase, with no development starting before sign-off.

 Work with us